Table of contents

 Serif vs Sans Serif: Understanding the Difference

-- Sans-serif: These fonts don’t have these decorative elements.
+- Sans-serif fonts: These fonts don’t have these decorative elements.
 Instead, the letters are made up of clean, straight lines without (“sans”) flourishes.
 Designers see these fonts as modern and cool.

 Matching Fonts to Your Cover Letter